How To Become An Accountant ~ Step by Step

 Do I need to be certified to become an accountant?

-No, certification is not a requirement, however it does improve job prospects.
+According to the BLS, certification is not a requirement, however it does improve job prospects.
 Many accountants do decide to pursue a license as a certified public accountant.
 CPAs generally have a higher earning potential than accountants.[ii]

 In addition to improving job prospects and increasing earning potential, the CPA certification is considered the most prestigious and most versatile.
 You will often hear it referenced as the “gold-standard” qualification in the accounting profession.
 Achieving CPA certification immensely opens up opportunities in other fields, sometimes even on an international level.
 Other certifications in the accounting realm can also be extremely valuable as one chooses their particular focus within the broad field of accounting.
 Stock up on credentials.
 The return will be immeasurable.